 - The cubes are rinsed with water to remove any residual bacteria.

-Where to buy and how to store
+Where to buy

-Nata de coco is available in Asian or international grocery stores.
-It comes in jars, cooked and sweetened, and soaked in syrup to keep it moist and preserve its texture.
 You can find it in plain or flavored varieties, such as pandan, mango, or lychee.
-Raw and unsweetened nata de coco is also available in Philippine supermarkets, sold by weight.
+Raw and unsweetened nata de coco is also available in Philippine supermarkets.

 Store unopened nata de coco in a cool, dry place away from sunlight.
-Once opened, refrigerate in its original packaging and cover tightly.
+Once opened, refrigerate in its original container and cover tightly.
 Consume within 2 weeks and use a clean utensil to avoid contamination.

 Nata de coco is a delicious treat on its own and a popular ingredient in desserts and beverages.
 Here are some examples: